 - IoT-enabled farm monitoring systems

-- Equipment performance tracking dashboards
+- Equipment tracking dashboards

 - Maintenance scheduling applications